HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 Next, we call `createObservable()` to create an `observable` object.

 We then subscribe three functions to the `observable` object by passing these functions as arguments to the object's `.subscribe()` method.
-One of these functions is the standard `console.log` which outputs its argument unmodified.
+Note that one of these functions is the standard `console.log` which outputs its argument unmodified.

 Finally, we call the `.notify()` method on the `observable` object, passing a message (in this case a string) that we expect to be sent to all subscriber functions.
 Each of our example subscriber functions logs the message to the console in it own fashion (unmodified, in upper case, in lower case).
 In the _finished_ exercise the output should look like this (using `npm run it`).